PatienceDominic/kultra-Mega-Stores-Analysis/README.md

 - Medium and Not Specified Priorities: These had consistent spending across all shipping methods, including costly options like Express Air, suggesting a lack of stricter prioritization.

+To improve cost-efficiency:
+- Restrict Express Air to Critical orders only.
+- Use Delivery Truck or Regular Air for Low priority orders to reduce cost.
+- Implement automated shipping selection rules based on priority levels.
+With this KMS would optimize shipping costs without compromising service quality.

 ```

 ![Screenshot (1)](https://github.com/user-attachments/assets/8c32044f-3768-4776-bc52-1c479a1adfa9)